LucidioK/index/README.md

 I am a nerd.
 However, I love dealing with people. <br/>
 I am a Brazilian.
 However, I am a lousy soccer player, dancer, singer. <br/>
 I am also an American.
-However, I don't have gun nor play baseball, American football or Golf. <br/>
+However, I don't own a gun nor play baseball, American football or Golf. <br/>
 I am a cyclist.
 However, I am not into cycling competition. <br/>
 I love building robots.
 However, my preferred activity by far is getting together with friends, having dinner and listening to opinions that conflict with mine. <br/>
 I love studying.
 However, the main learning experiences I had derived from mistakes. <br/>